pollins/csci-5448/README.md

 Adam Pollins

 ## Instructions
 Project is contained in the "proj" package, main method is contained in Zoo.java.
+Run with `java -jar Zoo.jar`

 ## Assumptions
 It is assumed that all felines will have an equal probability of doing anything, i.e., will not listen to the Zookeeper's commands.